 Apart from that, it’s an adequate tool that’s well-balanced and easy to grip.
 A great backup for those who already have a dedicated Santoku knife.
 For cleaning, it’s best to do it by hand as this knife isn’t dishwasher safe.

-- 7” inch high-carbon blade resists rusting and staining even with regular use
+- High-carbon blade resists rusting and staining even with regular use

 - Fibrox-coated handle reinforces grip when wet or submerged